 - Know your vehicle’s limitations: Some rollover accidents are caused by overloaded vehicles carrying too much weight.
 Review your automobile’s specifications and stay within their limits.

-- Check your tires on a regular basis: Worn or under-inflated tires increase the odds of a rollover occurring.
+- Check your tires regularly: Worn or under-inflated tires increase the odds of a rollover.
 Maintain proper tire pressure and rotate your tires according to the automaker’s recommendations.

 - Slow down when entering curves: Is shaving a second or two off your trip worth risking your life for?

-- If you start to skid, then turn in the direction you’re skidding: This may sound counterintuitive.
-But turning in the opposite direction can actuallyincreaseyour odds of a vehicle rollover accident.
+- If you start to skid, turn in the direction you’re skidding: This may sound counterintuitive.
+But turning in the opposite direction can increase your odds of a vehicle rollover accident.

 - Wear your seatbelt: As with other types of accidents, most people who die in vehicle rollovers were unbuckled at the time of the crash.